2014–15 Jacksonville Dolphins women's basketball team

 The 2014–15 Jacksonville Dolphins women's basketball team represented Jacksonville University in the 2014–15 NCAA Division I women's basketball season.
 The Dolphins were coached by second year head coach Yolett McPhee-McCuin and were a member of the Atlantic Sun Conference.
 They finished the season 12–17, 6-8 for a three-way tie for a fourth-place finish.
-They advance to the semifinals of the 2015 Atlantic Sun women's basketball tournament which they lost to Florida Gulf Coast.
+They advance to the semifinals of the 2015 Atlantic Sun women's basketball tournament, where they lost to Florida Gulf Coast.

 Media

-All home games and conference road will be shown on ESPN3 or A-Sun.TV.
+All home games and conference road were shown on ESPN3 or A-Sun.TV.
 Road games will typically be available on the opponents website.